 The formula for the habit tracker is:

 How to make habits unsatisfying?
 You can keep on your new habits also by taking an accountability partner to make sure you keep on with your habit (can be a friend, the wife, or your gym instructor), or create a habit contract (e.g. your spouse gets $300 every time you miss doing your action).

 To summarise the 4 laws of behaviour change

-What’s important to remember is that frequency of the habit, repetition is what makes it for a successful, long-term transformation.
+What’s important to remember is that frequency of the habit and repetition is what makes it for a successful, long-term transformation.

 You are human though, and humans are deeply flawed, so that means there will be days when you miss your habit.
 What happens then, did you endanger the entire endeavour?
-Don’t fret, if you missed a day, the important thing is to never miss twice.
+Don’t fret if you miss a day, the important thing is to never miss twice.
 Pick up your new habit the second day and stay with it.

 I used atomic habits to read 160+ books in 2019